mquandalle/meteor-typescript-compiler/README.md

 * Make sure you have meteorite installed: `npm install -g meteorite`
 * From your Meteor project, type `mrt install typescript-compiler`

 That's it!
-From now on, any `*.ts` file is dynamically compiled to javascript (client and server).
+From now on, all `*.ts` files are dynamically compiled into Javascript (client and server).

 ## What's included?